tomassedovic/quicksilver-roguelike/README.md

 [settings]: https://docs.rs/quicksilver/0.3.5/quicksilver/lifecycle/struct.Settings.html

 And finally, we need to bring all the items we use into scope.
-Put this on top of your file:
+Put this at the top of your file:

 ```rust
 use quicksilver::{